Dick Donahue: Demoulas family case and suspension from the bar

 In the late 1990s, Donahue was hired to oversee the ongoing legal strategy and public relations for members of the Demoulas family that had just been handed an unfavorable ruling by Massachusetts District Court Judge Maria Lopez in their legal battle with other members of their family for control of the multibillion-dollar Market Basket chain of supermarkets.
 However, Donahue saw his own image take a beating after two lawyers that were associates of his masterminded a plot intended to discredit the judge that had ruled unfavorably by staging a fake job interview as a ruse to coax the judge's law clerk to remark that the judge had been entirely biased against Donahue's clients.
 This ruse ultimately led to, among other things, death threats being directed against the law clerk.
 Donahue was accused of ignoring ethical red flags that other members of his legal team had attempted to raise.

 By August 1997, the Federal Bureau of Investigation was investigating the plot.
 On September 26, 1997, the chief justice of the Massachusetts Superior Court filed a grievance regarding it with the Office of Bar Counsel (the counsel to the Massachusetts Board of Bar Overseers).
-On February 1, 2001, the United States Department of Justice closed its investigation into the matter without perusing indictments.
+On February 1, 2001, the United States Department of Justice closed its investigation into the matter without pursuing indictments.

-On January 4, 2002, a counsel to the Massachusetts Board of Bar Overseers (a state body which Donahue was, incidentally, a past chairman of) filed a petition for discipline to be taken against Donahue and his two associates in volved in the plot.
+On January 4, 2002, a counsel to the Massachusetts Board of Bar Overseers (a state body which Donahue was, incidentally, a past chairman of) filed a petition for discipline to be taken against Donahue and his two associates involved in the plot.
 The board then selected a special hearing officer to the matter.
 After a twenty-five days worth of hearings (spread over eighteen months), the hearing officer published her report on May 11, 2005, recommending disbarment for all three.
 All three appealed this recommendation, calling for dismissal of the petition.
 In early 2006, they presented oral argument of their appeal before the full Massachusetts Board of Bar Overseers.
 The board voted unanimously to recommend the disbarring of one associate and 9–2 to recommend the disbarring of the other one.
 However, the board found Donahue to be less culpable than his associates since he had been only involved in the planning the plot, but not in its execution.
 They instead voted 7–4 to recommend that he be given a three-year suspension (with all four dissenters having preferred a shorter suspension).
 The following year, he was officially handed a three-year suspension from practicing law.
 He was reinstated to good standing on March 28, 2011, when he was granted reinstatement with conditions in a judgement entered by Massachusetts Supreme Judicial Court judge Ralph Gants.